 Hey there farmers!

-Thanks for reading the latest in our series of Farming Simulator 17 dev blogs – look out for more posts in the near future, where we’ll go over even more of the exciting features you can look forward to!
+Thanks for reading the third in our series of Farming Simulator 17 dev blogs – look out for more posts soon, where we’ll go over even more of the exciting features you can look forward to!

 Farming Simulator 17 comes out October 25, 2016, for PlayStation 4, Xbox One, and PC.